ret2basic/ret2wargames/001_USSD_Sherlock_May_2023/README.md

 ## USSD Overview

 USSD is a stablecoin backed by a bucket of tokens as collateral.
+The price of USSD is meant to peg with DAI, so the ideal case is 1 USSD = 1 DAI = 1 USD.
+The trading of USSD will be happening inside a **Uniswap V3 USSD/DAI pool**.
+As users both directions, the price of USSD can fluctuate up and down, for example, to $0.9 or $1.1.
+In that case, there must be a way to make USSD peg back to $1, because it is supposed to be a "stable"coin.

 Just like other algorithmic stablecoin implementations, USSD has a rebalancing mechanism (`rebalance()`) that:

 - `BuyUSSDSellCollateral()` when USSD price drops below $1.
-	- This is because USSD price < $1 means there are more USSD and less collateral in the Uniswap pool, so we want to buy USSD (to reduce USSD in the pool) and sell collateral (to increase collateral in the pool).
+	- This is because USSD price < $1 means there are more USSD and less collateral in the Uniswap pool, so we want to buy USSD (to reduce USSD in the pool) and sell collateral for DAI (to increase DAI in the pool).
 - `SellUSSDBuyCollateral()` when USSD price exceeds $1.
-	- This is the flipped version of above case.
+	- This is the flipped version of the above case.

-**TODO**: explain rebalancing mechanism in detail.

 ## Audit Suggestion